chef/chef-web-docs/chef_master/source/resource_examples.rst

 Use the **user** resource to add users, update existing users, remove users, and to lock/unlock user passwords.

 .. note:: System attributes are collected by Ohai at the start of every chef-client run.
 By design, the actions available to the **user** resource are processed **after** the start of the chef-client run.
 This means that system attributes added or modified by the **user** resource during the chef-client run must be reloaded before they can be available to the chef-client.
-These system attributes can be reloaded in two ways: by picking up the values at the start of the (next) chef-client run or by using the `ohai resource <https://docs.chef.io/resource_ohai.html>`_ to reload the system attributes during the current chef-client run.
+These system attributes can be reloaded in two ways: by picking up the values at the start of the (next) chef-client run or by using the :doc:`ohai resource </resource_ohai>` to reload the system attributes during the current chef-client run.

 .. end_tag